mparno/fenics-web/source/styleguides.rst

 Math
 ^^^^

-Writing FEniCS documentation often involves presenting mathematics especially when documenting demos.
-We use the ``math`` role and directive to display inline math and equations respectively (see
-`math support in Sphinx <http://sphinx.pocoo.org/ext/math.html>`_ for more details).
-The input markup for math is LaTeX so the inline equation, :math:`f(x) = x^2`, is typeset by
+Writing FEniCS documentation often involves presenting mathematics, especially when documenting demos.
+We use the ``math`` role and directive to display inline math and equations respectively (see `math support in Sphinx <http://sphinx.pocoo.org/ext/math.html>`_ for more details).
+The input markup for math is LaTeX, so the inline equation, :math:`f(x) = x^2`, is typeset by

 .. code-block:: rest